rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getDiscoveredDevices"></a>
 ## *getDiscoveredDevices*

 This method should be called after getting at least one event `onDiscoveredDevice` event and it returns an array of discovered devices.

 ### Events

-  No Events.
+No Events

 ### Parameters